Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Hephaestus.md

 Burns itself out in <mark style="background: #A100B8A6;">3 CT</mark>
 <b><ins><i>Spring Shield:</i></ins></b>
 The Spring shield is a flimsy shield that can fold up to fit on the arm.
-The shield can be cast instantly as a [[Combat Mechanics#Reaction|reaction]] to block one attack completely, but breaks upon impact.
+The shield can be cast instantly as a [[Combat Mechanics#Reaction|reaction]] to block one attack/boon completely, but breaks upon impact.

 ------------------
 <b><ins><i>Crossbow:</i></ins></b>